 President, Education International (EI)

-This article is the transcript of a speech delivered by Education International President Susan Hopgood at the Australian Education Union’s 2022 Federal Conference in Melbourne in April.
+This article is the first of a two-part series and is the transcript of a speech delivered by Education International President Susan Hopgood (pictured right) at the Australian Education Union’s 2022 Federal Conference in Melbourne in April.

 I want to begin by thanking (AEU Federal President) Correna (Haythorpe) and the entire AEU leadership for inviting me to provide an international perspective to you this morning.
 I can say for certain that this is the first time in history this address has been given by a person who has been largely behind closed doors in Melbourne for the past two years.